 Second option to identify the health outcomes is to consult the citizens in target area; they are likely to express their health concerns in general and in relation to a proposed plan or project.
-This is often very time consuming and therefore not realistic in many cases.

 Where to find good examples of reports?